brettz9/eslint-plugin-query/README.md

 errors, but as this does no fixing, you can use the `esq` CLI command simply to see the code (as in the above screenshot).

-Note that in the CLI (and also programmatic) usage, we auto-detect your parser and parser options.
+Note also that in the CLI (and also programmatic) usage, we auto-detect your parser and parser options.
 However, since we allow you to supply file globs, and since ESLint allows `overrides` such that you may have different parsers set up in your config, we don't know by default which file to check for the parser config.
 To ensure the proper parser is used, you can either use the `notGlob` setting (and use a regular file) or rely on setting an override for the default `eslint-plugin-query-dummy.js` file (you don't need to have this file in your project, but it allows you to specify an `overrides` `file`